| |

 Getting to Livingstonia

 Getting to Livingstonia is a challenge since none of the roads are good.
-You can approach from the south, but I’d recommend driving up from Chitimba.
-Only do this if you have a sturdy four-wheel drive vehicle.
+You can approach from the south, but I’d recommend driving up from Chitimba, but only do this if you have a sturdy four-wheel drive vehicle.
 This route to Livingstonia is nicknamed “the 21 bends,” meaning hairpin turns, but, believe me, you won’t be going fast!

 This is more Paris-Dakar race (only slower!) than Monaco Grand Prix.
 Driving it is, at times, like driving up a steep, dry mountain stream bed: all sharp jutting rocks.
 It’s paved here and there, though never for long.
 Let’s just say it is not for the faint of heart.
 Nevertheless, the views of the lake open up as you ascend: truly breathtaking!
 This video I found on YouTube shows the road, though not the rockiest parts, which are on the hairpins themselves: